vanus-labs/docs/content/cloud-docs/source/slack/setup.md

+#
 # Prerequisites

 Before obtaining Slack events, you must have:
 - A [Slack account](https://slack.com).

-# Getting Started
+---

-Perform the following steps to configure your Slack Source:
+**Perform the following steps to configure your Slack Source:**

-## Step 1: Create and Install an App in Slack
+# Step 1: Create and Install an App in Slack

 1. Go to [Slack API](https://api.slack.com/apps), and click **Create New App**.
    ![](images/img.png)